Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-If you want flavour and an easy recipe, you are in the right place!
-Use basic ingredients such as Steak, Red cabbage, and noodles, and you have the best meal of the week!
-What I love about Jjapaguri is the crunch and chewiness and the noodles coated in a black bean sauce.
-This simple recipe will be better than any Asian takeout you have ever had!
+If you’re looking for a flavorful and easy recipe, you’ve come to the right place!
+With basic ingredients like steak, red cabbage, and noodles, you can create the best meal of the week.
+What I love about Jjapaguri is the amazing crunch and chewiness of the noodles coated in a delicious black bean sauce.
+This simple recipe will surpass any Asian takeout you’ve ever had!

 Neoguri noodles, Jjapaghetti noodles, Red Cabbage, Peas, Butter, Olive oil, Rib-eye steak or Sirloin.

-Use a non-stick pan or cast iron pan.
+Use a non-stick or cast-iron pan.
 Set the stove temperature to high.
 Set the timer to one minute and fifteen seconds.
 Add a generous dollop of butter.
-Once the butter is sizzling, add the steak and set off the timer.
+Once the butter is sizzling, add the steak and set the timer.
 Salt the top of the steak.
 After the timer has gone off, repeat the process.
-After those steps, set the steak aside and let it rest.
+Set the steak aside and let it rest.
 Add cooking oil or butter to the pan and stir-fry the cabbage for maximum crunch.
-After five minutes, slice up the steak.
-The fatty slivers of the beef add a ton of flavour.
-Once the steak is grilled to perfection—medium-rare—it is ready!
+Slice up the steak.
+The fatty slivers of the beef add a ton of flavor.

-Before you cook the steak, make sure that it is at room temperature.
-We recommend marinating it with salt and pepper, which will add a tad more flavour.
-Preheat your skillet and cook the steak for 1 minute and 15 seconds per side on high heat.
-Your Chapagetti and Neoguri Noodles can be cooked in the same pot according to the package instructions.
-Chapagetti comes with powder ingredients (Black bean powder), while Neoguri (red-coloured seafood powder) are more soupy noodles.
-Reserve some noodle water.
+Before you cook the steak, ensure that it is at room temperature.
+We recommend marinating it with salt and pepper to enhance the flavor.
+Preheat your skillet and cook the steak for 1 minute and 15 seconds per side over high heat.
+You can cook the Chapagetti and Neoguri noodles in the same pot, following the package instructions.
+Chapagetti comes with a black bean powder seasoning, while Neoguri includes a red-colored seafood powder for a soupier texture.
+Be sure to reserve some noodle water.

-Once cooked, drain the noodles and combine them in a large bowl along with the seasoning packets (Black bean powder and red seafood powder) provided with the instant noodles.
-Add 1/4 cup noodle water to reinvigorate the pasta.
-Toss until well coated.
+Once the noodles are cooked, drain them and combine them in a large bowl with the seasoning packets (black bean powder and red seafood powder) included with the instant noodles.
+Add 1/4 cup of the reserved noodle water to help rehydrate the pasta.
+Toss everything until well coated.
+To finish, add chopped green onions for a fresh pop of color.
+Drizzle with sesame seed oil or olive oil, and for an extra kick, sprinkle on some chili oil or red chili flakes.

 Kimchi is a flavorful accompaniment.
 The tanginess of kimchi adds richness to this dish.
-You can take the health levels of this dish up a notch by combining it with steamed vegetables such as broccoli and carrots.
+You can take the healthiness of this dish up a notch by pairing it with steamed vegetables like broccoli and carrots.
 Fresh cucumbers add a lovely crunch and contrast.
 Fried eggs add protein and richness.
 Cook until the yolk is creamy.
-Want more Korean noodles?
-Check out our Soy Sauce Eggs with Black Bean Noodles recipe!